ckaraguzel/artify/README.md

 Splitting the dataset into training, validation, and test subsets

+On the training set: Normalization, augmentation (e.g., random crops, flips, and rotations), resize

+On the test and validation sets: Normalization and resize

 # Painters
 The model predicts the painter from the following list of renowned artists: